volcano-sh/kubegene-website/content/docs/design/dynamic-concurrency.md

 * Validations,instantiations etc for get_result  function in genectl

-* changes in the execution crd to include the get_result related job like add command_iter in the task
+* changes in the execution API to include the get_result related job like add command_iter in the task

 ``` go
 // update the Task as below